 In accordance with terms of the Plan, on the Effective Date, the Debtor is deemed dissolved and the CFO Management Holdings Liquidation Trust (the “Trust”) was formed, with David Wallace serving in the role of the Liquidation Trustee (the “Liquidation Trustee”).

-All beneficiaries of the Trust whose claim was Allowed (as such term is defined in the Plan) as of the Effective Date (and for which the Liquidation Trustee had a valid mailing address) should have already received an initial distribution in accordance with the terms of the Plan.
-The initial distribution was equal to approximately 18% of the Allowed unsecured claims in the Debtor’s bankruptcy case, meaning that each Trust beneficiary should have received a distribution check of approximately 18% of that beneficiary’s Allowed unsecured claim.
+Since the inception of the Trust, two distributions have been made to Trust beneficiaries in accordance with the terms of the Plan.
+The initial distribution was sent on the Effective Date and was equal to approximately 18% of the Allowed (as that term is defined in the Plan) unsecured claims in the Debtor’s bankruptcy case, meaning that each Trust beneficiary should have received an initial distribution check of approximately 18% of that beneficiary’s Allowed unsecured claim.
+Checks for a second distribution totaling approximately 5.7% of such claims were mailed on July 6, 2022.

 All of the real estate assets held by the Debtor’s estate during the bankruptcy case were sold prior to the Effective Date.
-However, the Trust is actively pursuing causes of action in an effort to recover additional assets.
-While the Trust can make no representations at this time about further distributions (including the timing or amount of such distributions), Trust beneficiaries are expected to receive one additional distribution at the conclusion of the Trust’s liquidation efforts.
+The Trust has also actively pursued causes of action in an effort to recover additional assets.
+Most of those cases have resolved in settlement.
+While the Trust cannot make representations with certainty about the future of the Trust and its distributions, Trust beneficiaries are expected to receive one additional distribution at the conclusion of the Trust’s liquidation efforts.
+Due to a settlement payment plan in place, conclusion of the trust is expected to take place no earlier than the second quarter of 2023.

 The distributions to trust beneficiaries who are “Investor” creditors are based on the Allowed claim amounts listed on the Investor Claims Schedule, which is part of the Plan Supplement and starts on page 14 of the pdf here).
 In accordance with the Plan, all trust beneficiaries (i.e. unsecured creditors with Allowed claims) receive the same treatment with respect to the priority and percentage of distributions.